-- 9.1 You may bring a personal or trade union representation, a colleague or another person at the discretion of whomever is handling the hearing to any disciplinary hearing or appeal hearing under this procedure.
+- 9.1 You may bring either a personal or trade union representation or a colleague to any disciplinary hearing or appeal hearing under this procedure.
 You must tell your line manager who your chosen companion is, in good time before the hearing. - 9.2 A companion is allowed reasonable time off from duties without loss of pay but no-one is obliged to act as a companion if they do not wish to do so.